Welcome to Räpina School of Horticulture!

 Räpina School of Horticulture was founded in 1924.
 The school is the oldest and also the biggest vocational school teaching horticultural subjects in Estonia.
 There are about 670 students studying in the school, 78 % of them are adult learners.

 Our school offers vocational qualification in fields of horticulture, landscape gardening and construction, floristry, environment protection and textile work.
 Our school offers secondary and upper secondary level vocational education for full-time students and upper secondary education for distance-learners.
-The school offers also non-formal study, 2014 year we gave out 738 certificate to adult learners.
+The school offers also non-formal study, 2014 year we gave out 738 certificates to adult learners.

 The staff consists of 55 full time teachers and 55 employees in the boarding school, in the training nursery and in the maintenance department.